chainHero/heroes-service/README.md

 This tutorial will introduce you to the Hyperledger Fabric Go SDK and allow you to build a simple application using the blockchain principle.

+**First part** This is the first part of this tutorial.
+The basics SDK features will be shown, but the second part is scheduled to demonstrate a more complex application.

 ## 1. Prerequisites

 This tutorial won’t explain in detail how Hyperledger Fabric works.
 I will just give some tips to understand the general behavior of the framework.
 If you want to get a full explanation of the tool, go to the official [documentation](http://hyperledger-fabric.readthedocs.io/en/latest/) there is a lot of work there that explains what kind of blockchain, Hyperledger Fabric is.